vatsake/php-asic-e/readme.md

 - Long-term (LT/LTA) and archival timestamping are planned for future versions.
 - Fully compatible with **Estonian DigiDoc** — DigiDoc will display these as<br>
   **“BES / time-stamp“ (XAdES-T)** signatures

+> [!NOTE]
+> This library has a limited user base (me, myself and I 😉), so there's bound to be some bugs.
+Feel free to report issues or contribute improvements!

 ## ⚖️ License